 - Professional Development

 Each fall, the division hosts a professional development conference on academic advising.
-This conference attracts faculty and professional academic advisers from most of Penn State's colleges and campuses, as well as attendees from a variety of other institutions in Pennsylvania and nearby states.
+This conference attracts administrators, faculty, and professional academic advisers from most of Penn State's colleges and campuses, as well as attendees from a variety of other institutions in Pennsylvania and nearby states.
 In addition, the division coordinates advising seminars at the University Park campus and provides other opportunities for professional development at campuses across the state.

 The division is active in Penn State's University Advising Council and serves as a conduit for student, staff, and faculty advising concerns to the council.